What is a differential equation?

 We can then use initial conditions or boundary conditions to find out the particular solution (i.e. without any arbitrary constants)

-- Find the particular solution of
+Find the general solution of the differential equation

-- Find the particular solution of the equation
+Find the general solution of the differential equation

 Answers